knpuniversity/behat/knpu/tables.md

 ## The TableNode Object

-Ah, but this looks different: it saw that the step ended with a colon and passed us a `TableNode` object that represents the data in the table after it.
+Ah, but this looks different: it saw that the step had a table below it and passed us a `TableNode` object that represents the data in the table after it.
 Let's iterate over the object and dump each row out to see what happens.
 Science!
 Rerun the test.